In a nutshell

 Research shows that SEAM solutions can contribute to sustainable mobility.
 However, with the rapid pace of technology change, the appropriate enabling environment remains unclear.
 Therefore, we see an acute need to co-develop awareness and policy jointly with decision-makers, private sector companies, researchers, and other stakeholders.
 We further see great value in translating accumulated knowledge into action through in-practice experimentation.
 We aim to jointly implement approaches with the potential for strong sustainability impact in partnership with cities and governments based on a continuous improvement process.
 We are committed to serving diverse mobility needs and tackling equity, efficiency, air quality, and climate impacts in transportation.
 A coalition comprised of an active and diverse multi stakeholder community is better positioned to drive a balanced and credible transition to a more sustainable transportation future via SEAM, than individual actors.

 The coalition is primarily comprised of North American, European, and Asian partners from the public, private, third, and academic sectors.
 The Coalition has been initiated by the Forum’s Future of Mobility Platform and ClimateWorks Foundation.

 The GNMC’s steering committee, through 2020, includes representatives from: Uber, Via, BMW, Cruise, ClimateWorks, Energy Foundation China, RMI, China EV100, Technion, and UC Davis.
 Among its partner coalitions are C40, Polis Network, OECD-ITF, UITP, MaaS Alliance, and China ICV Cities Alliance.

-- Communicate lessons through relevant global events and communication platforms, and scale best practices by engaging private and public decision-makers from new regions and supporting subsequent pilots.
+4. Communicate lessons through relevant global events and communication platforms, and scale best practices by engaging private- and public-sector decision-makers from new regions and supporting subsequent pilots.

 How to Engage: